TobiasPiontek/NauticNavigation/README.md

 - The median case is the most interesting one for me
     - They show reasonable complex routes but have a performance increase of about 500% to 600%

+## Conclusion
+I think, that the a star algorithms greatest bottleneck is the complexity of the heuristic function.
+During dijkstra computation the distance function doing a lot of transformation is not used, as we generate a lookuptable for all possible paths.
+This cannot be done during astar.
+I was unable to find a heuristic function that is cheaper and fullfiles the criteria to never overestimate cost.

 ---